 1. Great customer support: Customers should receive quick and friendly responses to inquiries or complaints.
 Customer support should be easily accessible from the app.

 2. Actionable rating system: After a delivery is completed, customer feedback is crucial.
 Listening to user feedback is a great way to innovate.
 Just keep in mind that it is important to react to the feedback to keep the customers happy.
 For example, if an Uber driver receives too many low driver ratings, their account is suspended until they pay for an Uber training session.
+Include a rating system to your on-demand app development.

 3. Contractor screening: Screenings can include background checks, video interviews, verification of a driver's license, insurance, and registration, driving history checks and proof of dependable vehicle.